-It’s important that your loved one is eating nutritious foods, taking prescribed supplements, and getting plenty of rest immediately following surgery.
+It’s important that your loved one is eating nutritious foods, taking prescribed medications, and getting plenty of rest immediately after surgery.

-Not only can keeping a calendar help you track your loved one’s daily needs, it can also help you stay on top of their appointments.
+Keeping a calendar can help you track the person’s daily needs, and can also help you stay on top of their appointments.

 Missing an appointment may lead to setbacks or other complications, so it’s important to take note of their follow-up visits and plan accordingly.
 This includes transportation.

-Your loved one will likely be unable to drive for the first 4 to 6 weeks following surgery.
-This means you’ll need to drive them to their appointments or arrange for someone else to do so.
+The person you’re caring for will likely be unable to drive for the first 4 to 6 weeks following surgery.
+This means they will need someone to drive them to their appointments.

-If any issues arise between appointments, don’t hesitate to reach out to your loved one’s care team.
+If any issues arise between appointments, don’t hesitate to reach out to the healthcare team.

 This may include questions about: